CodingIsLove/LocalGuideToZurich/README.md

-#🇨🇭Locals guide to Zürich - Welcome to my City
+# 🇨🇭 Locals guide to Zürich - Welcome to my City
 Hey there 👋.
 My Name is Chris, I was born and raised in Zürich Switzerland and love to show what Zürich has to offer to all my foreign friends.
 Since I had to write a list each time, I wanted to show the city to someone new, I thought , that it could be a good idea, to just share my list directly on Github 🙈.
 You will find here all the things I love